-- 1 where does the writer state their opinion? - 2 how does the writer make clear what the second paragraph covers?
-How many points do they make? - 3 how does the writer introduce the content of the third paragraph?
-How many points are included? - 4 how does the writer reiterate their point of view in the third paragraph?
-Are you convinced by their argument?
+- 1 where does the writer state their opinion? at the beginning and the end of the essay - 2 how does the writer make clear what the second paragraph covers?
+How many points do they make? by writing: 'From the competitors' side, ...'; three points are covered - 3 how does the writer introduce the content of the third paragraph?
+How many points are included? by writing: 'From the spectators' standpoint, ...'; two points are covered - 4 how does the writer reiterate their point of view in the third paragraph?
+Are you convinced by their argument? by writing: 'It seems to me, however, that sports are heading generally in a less idealistic direction.'